vit100/xs2a/doc/SPI_Developer_Guide.md

   * Response by the methods "getPaymentById" will returns payment as a part of SpiResponse and will contains the following data:

      **contextData**, **payment** (Single Payment), And

      **aspspConsentData**: This is used as a container of some binary data to be used on SPI level.
 Spi developers may save here necessary information, that will be stored and encrypted in consent.
 This shall not use without consentId!
                          Encrypted data that may be stored in the consent management system in the consent linked to a request.They may be null if consent does not contain such data, or request is not done from a workflow with a consent.

   * Response by the methods "getPaymentStatusById" will contains the following: **contextData**, **payment** and **aspspConsentData**.
 This method will return a response object, which contains the transaction status

 2. **PeriodicPaymentSpi**: Interface to be used for periodic payment SPI implementation

   The following Methods have to be implemented: **initiatePayment**  **getPaymentById** and **getPaymentStatusById**.

   * Response by the methods "initiate Payment" will returns a positive or negative payment initiation response as a part of SpiResponse and will contains the following:
       * **contextData**: holder of call's context data (e.g. about **PsuData** and **TppInfo** )

       * **payment**: Periordic Payment

       * **initialAspspConsentData** Encrypted data to be stored in the consent management system

   * Response by the methods "getPaymentById" will returns payment as a part of SpiResponse and will contains the following data:

       **contextData**,

-        **payment** (Periordic Payment)
+      **payment** (Periodic Payment)

       **aspspConsentData**: This is used as a container of some binary data to be used on SPI level.
 Spi developers may save here necessary information, that will be stored and encrypted in consent.
 This shall not use without consentId!
                          Encrypted data that may be stored in the consent management system in the consent linked to a request.They may be null if consent does not contain such data, or request is not done from a workflow with a consent.

   * Response by the methods "getPaymentStatusById" will contains the following: **contextData**, **payment** and **aspspConsentData**.
 This method will return a response object, which contains the transaction status

 3. **BulkPaymentSpi**: Interface to be used for bulk payment SPI implementation